On This Page

 Journey to RN prescribing

 Currently, RNs do not have the authority to prescribe medications.
-The College has started the work needed to enable this change in RNs' scope of practice.
+We are working toward enabling this change in RNs' scope of practice.

-Diagnosing and prescribing are high-risk activities; the College is accountable for providing proper regulatory oversight that protects the public’s right to safe nursing care.
-We have started the work needed to ensure there are regulatory mechanisms in place to promote safe nursing practice.
+CNO’s vision is that RN prescribing will be safe for the people of Ontario.
+Diagnosing and prescribing are high-risk activities; CNO is accountable for providing proper regulatory oversight that protects the public’s right to safe nursing care.

 We will ensure that the public and other stakeholders know, among other things: